MateuszCaputa/geometric-pack/README.md

 - Rhombus, You have to use two arguments and program will take them as side 'a' and height 'h' in exact order

+- Parallelogram, You have to use three arguments and program will take them as side 'a', side 'b' and height 'h' in exact order

 ## Example of use